- !important

 }

 This creates space between the element and its outline, adding visual separation without affecting the layout.
+The distance is typically measured in pixels, though other CSS units can be used as well.

 This is useful for accessibility or when designing with contrast in mind.